Spanish: Statement of Intent

 The Spanish curriculum offers students the opportunity to study the wider world around them, and learn about new cultures which are very different to their own, allowing them to develop empathy for other people.

-Spanish is an optional subject at GCSE and is a two year course underwritten by the Edexcel Examination Board.
+Spanish is an optional subject at GCSE and is a two-year course underwritten by the Edexcel Examination Board.
 Students are required to sit examinations in each of the four skills: Listening, Speaking, Reading and Writing.
 Each examination is worth 25% of the overall mark.
 After school Study Support sessions are provided to give students the opportunity to improve and enhance their skills and knowledge in the subject.

 In lessons, students are provided with many opportunities to work independently, in pairs or in groups.
 This, along with our whole school Merit system and departmental half-termly rewards postcards and certificates, creates a positive culture for learning.

-Every year on 26th September, European Day of Languages is celebrated in schools all over Europe and at Christ the King it is no different.
-It was created in order to promote the rich linguistic and cultural diversity we have across the world.
-At Christ the King, students and staff alike get involved in a variety of activities in lessons across the curriculum and at break and lunch time.
+a variety of activities in lesson time, and at break and lunch time.
 Staff dress up in traditional dress from countries around the world, students taste foods from around Europe through a special themed menu in the canteen, and other subject areas make links to countries and cultures from all over the world in their lessons.
-This is of particular importance at Christ the King where students come from a wide variety of cultures and where over 18 different languages are spoken.
+This is of particular importance at Christ the King where students come from a wide variety of cultures and where over 20 different languages are spoken.
 Due to this fact, students understand the importance of celebrating differences and welcome the opportunity to formally do so.

 Furthermore, a speaker from the University of Central Lancashire visits our school to speak to our Year 9 students and to demonstrate how languages can be used in the real world.
 At option time we address languages at University and beyond in the workplace.